grafana/thema/docs/go-mapping.md

 # Encapsulating Lineages in Go

 Once we know how to [write a Thema lineage in CUE](authoring.md), a common next step is to make the lineage available for use in a general-purpose programming language, like Go.
-No matter what we'd like this Go program to do with our lineages, we must first get the CUE text of our lineage declaration into Go and load it into the [types exported by the `thema` package](https://pkg.go.dev/github.com/grafana/thema).
+No matter what we'd like this Go program to do with our lineages, we must first get the CUE text of our lineage declaration - often referred to as "the bytes" in this doc - into Go, and load it into the [types exported by the `thema` package](https://pkg.go.dev/github.com/grafana/thema).

-Thema's Go types are not readily extensible: exported interfaces and structs with some or all unexported members.
-This is by design.
-Thema's value as a schema system derives primarily from its [guarantees](invariants.md), and we want those guarantees to be reliably available in Go.
-Making it near-impossible to create a functional instance of `Lineage` outside of [`BuildLineage`](https://pkg.go.dev/github.com/grafana/thema#BuildLineage) turns `Lineage` into a powerful abstraction for Thema lineage consumers: if their Go code has a variable with a non-`nil` `thema.Lineage`, all of Thema's universal guarantees apply.
-Unconditionally.
+Thema's Go types are intentionally designed to limit extension: exported interfaces and structs with some or all unexported members.
+Thema's value as a schema system derives primarily from its [guarantees](invariants.md), and those guarantees must be available in Go, with the `Lineage` type as the entry point.
+To its consumers, `Lineage` should be a powerful, reliable abstraction: if some Go code has a non-`nil` variable of type `thema.Lineage`, all of Thema's (implemented) guarantees apply, unconditionally.

-It doesn't matter if the lineage author didn't write tests, or forgot to check something.
-There's nothing for the author to do - no (known) degrees of freedom in which to make an error.
-All `Lineage` come from `BuildLineage`, and `BuildLineage` won't let an invalid lineage through, and lineage validity is sufficient to confer Thema's high-level guarantees.
-It's as close as a runtime guarantee can get to a compile-time guarantee.
+That's a serious guarantee, especially given that responsibility for fulfilling it will fall to the Thema author.
+Hopeium won't cut it.
+For Thema guarantees to actually hold in the wild - where `Lineage` instances burst forth from Go code written by those of us mortals who haven't _quite_ gotten around to finishing our maths PhD _just_ yet - it must be near-impossible to produce a `Lineage` that doesn't keep Thema's promises.
+As we'll see, Thema approaches this by making [`BuildLineage()`](https://pkg.go.dev/github.com/grafana/thema#BuildLineage) a verification choke point: it's the only way to create a `Lineage`, and will error out if provided raw CUE that does not constitute a valid lineage.

-With this in mind, the goal in this tutorial is to play the role of the lineage author, and create a standalone Go package that can return an instance of `thema.Lineage` from the `Ship` lineage we [previously](authoring.md) created in CUE.
+With this in mind, this tutorial puts us in the role of the lineage author with the goal of creating a standalone Go package that can return an instance of `thema.Lineage` from the `Ship` lineage we [previously](authoring.md) created in CUE.

 ## Environment setup